cosmos/sdk-tutorials/academy/3-ibc/2-connections.md

 ![OpenTry](/academy/3-ibc/images/open_try.png)

 The purpose of this step of the handshake is double verification: not only for chain B to verify that chain A is the expected counterparty identity, but also to verify that the counterparty has accurate information about chain B's identity.
-The relayer also submits two `UpdateClient`s with chain A and chain B as source chains before this handshake.
+The relayer also submits two `MsgUpdateClient`s with chain A and chain B as source chains before this handshake.
 These update the light clients of both chain A and chain B in order to make sure that the state verifications in this step are successful.

 The initiation of this handshake from chain B updates its connection state to `TRYOPEN`.